NidaB-C/digital-divide/README.md

 ### <a id="Key-Features"></a>Key Features

 - **ETL Workflow**: Implements a robust Extract, Transform, Load (ETL) process to ingest and refine fitness activity data.
-- **Database Design**: Utilizes a relational database structure with multiple tables to organize data efficiently, allowing for scalability and complex queries.
+- **Database Design**: Utilises a relational database structure with multiple tables to organise data efficiently, allowing for scalability and complex queries.
-- **Data Analysis Tools**: Includes methods for reading data from the database, enabling analysis and visualization through Pandas DataFrames and a Flask API for broader access.
+- **Data Analysis Tools**: Includes methods for reading data from the database, enabling analysis and visualisation through Pandas DataFrames and a Flask API for broader access.
-- **Privacy and Ethics**: Adheres to strict privacy guidelines, ensuring no personally identifiable information (PII) is stored or analyzed.
+- **Privacy and Ethics**: Adheres to strict privacy guidelines, ensuring no personally identifiable information (PII) is stored or analysed.

 ### <a id="Technical-Stack"></a>Technical Stack